anisanazim/ACIS-iChatBio/README.md

 # Atlas of Living Australia (ALA) iChatBio Agent

 This project is an AI agent designed to interact with the [Atlas of Living Australia (ALA)](https://ala.org.au/) API.
-It is built using the `ichatbio-sdk` and provides a conversational interface to search for biodiversity data, including species occurrences, taxonomic profiles, and spatial distribution maps.
+It is built using the `ichatbio-sdk` and provides a conversational interface to search for biodiversity data, including species occurrences, taxonomic profiles, spatial distribution maps, and species lists.

 ## Table of Contents
 - [Key Features](#key-features)